Pepper pot soup: Origin

-Pepper Pot shares the same name as soups in the Caribbean but is credited specifically to Black Philadelphians.
+Pepper pot soup shares its name with soups in the Caribbean but is credited specifically to Black Philadelphians.

 According to Catherine Clinton, "steaming peppery pot was served right on the street---a dish of vegetables, meat, and cassava, imported by West Indians".
 Historians suggest that the soup's origin can be traced from the West Indies to the Atlantic Coast of North America, following the path of slave trade.

 There are many versions and variations of Peppery Pot stew, though many include dumplings.
 The traditional version associated with Philadelphia specifically do have some ingredients in common: "a variety of peppers, spices, root vegetables, beef tripe, herbs, and leafy greens."
 These ingredients came specifically from the Africans and Caribbeans living in the city at the time of its origin.
 Some chefs say that it's very similar to gumbo, but does not have okra.
 According to Jessica B. Harris, a renowned scholar on Black diasporic cuisines, they might share similarities because they "likely share the same food "ancestors,” like Senegalese soupe kandia and Beninese sauce feuille."

 William Woys Weaver, a historian of Philadelphia-area food, has noted that versions of the dish in the city can be traced as far back as the 1600s.
 Back then the ingredient list looked a little different: "Black women would make stock, then cook turtles, fish, veal, collards, cassava, plantains, and spices together, often served with West African fufu or moussa dumplings."

-The stew was known specifically for being sold on the street and "Pepper pot women" were among the Philadelphia's earliest street vendors, using 'street cries' to grab customer's attention.
-In a children's book from 1810 titled The Cries of Philadelphia, the scene is described in detail:"Strangers who visit the city, cannot but be amused with the cries of the numerous black women who sit in the market house and at the corners, selling a soup which they call pepperpot.
+The stew was known specifically for being sold on the street and "pepper pot women" were among the Philadelphia's earliest street vendors, using 'street cries' to grab customers' attention.
+In a children's book from 1810 titled The Cries of Philadelphia, the scene is described in detail:Strangers who visit the city, cannot but be amused with the cries of the numerous black women who sit in the market house and at the corners, selling a soup which they call pepperpot.
 It is made chiefly of tripe, ox-feet, and other cheap animal substances, with a portion of spice.
-It is sold very cheap, so that a hungry man may get a hearty meal for a few cents...and excepting to weak stomachs, it is a very pleasant feast."Even as the ingredients evolved over time, historians say that the inclusion of beef tripe is what makes the stew distinctively Philadelphia Pepper Pot.
+It is sold very cheap, so that a hungry man may get a hearty meal for a few cents...and excepting to weak stomachs, it is a very pleasant feast.

+Even as the ingredients evolved over time, historians say that the inclusion of beef tripe is what makes the stew distinctively Philadelphia pepper pot.
+However, not all recipes call for it; Esther Levy's Jewish Housekeepers' Cookery Book, published in 1871, calls for "a couple of pounds of mutton and a piece of nice beef."

+Levy's recipe eschews tripe entirely, as "Pepper pot may be made of various things."
 Other historians also say that a spicy capsicum pepper is another requirement; bell peppers would not have been used.
+(Levy, for example, uses cayenne pepper.)